-There are many different types of torts, commercial torts involve improper conduct involving commercial entities such as business.
+There are many different types of torts, commercial torts involve improper conduct involving commercial transactions.
 Commonly, commercial torts involve breach of fiduciary duty, unfair competition or fraud.

-In breach of fiduciary duty cases a fiduciary (one charged with acting in another party?s best interest) takes action that is not in the other party?s best interest.
-One example would be a corporation?s officers engaging in insider trading.
+In breach of fiduciary duty cases a fiduciary (one charged with acting in another party's best interest) takes action that is not in the other party's best interest.
+One example would be a corporate officers engaging in insider trading.

 Call us today for a free consult and evaluation of your case.